xlladdins/xll/docs/Excel4Macros/ASSIGN.TO.OBJECT.md

 **Remarks**

--   If an object is not selected, ASSIGN.TO.OBJECT returns the \#VALUE!
+  - > If an object is not selected, ASSIGN.TO.OBJECT returns the
-    > error value and interrupts the macro.
+    > \#VALUE\! error value and interrupts the macro.

--   To change the macro assigned to an object, select the object and use
+  - > To change the macro assigned to an object, select the object and
-    > ASSIGN.TO.OBJECT again, using the reference to the new macro as
+    > use ASSIGN.TO.OBJECT again, using the reference to the new macro
-    > macro\_ref.
+    > as macro\_ref.
 The previous macro is replaced with the new macro.

 >